He is the appointed judge for seizures and precautionary measures.

 - Social debts (R 243.21 of the Social Security Code)

 - Alimony debts (alimony, compensatory benefits, etc.).
 For these debts, in the event of impossibility of payment following a change of situation, only the JAF is competent.

-Just as the JEX cannot NOT go back on a court decision, or modify it (cancel or reduce the amount of a debt).
+Just as the JEX cannot know go back on a court decision, or modify it (cancel or reduce the amount of a debt).